 The Cleveland Community Police Commission (CPC) was established in 2015 as part of the terms of the Consent Decree between the City of Cleveland and the U.S. Department of Justice (DOJ).
 Following an investigation, the DOJ determined there was a pattern of excessive force used by the Cleveland Division of Police (CDP).
+These findings were documented in the DOJ’s findings letter.
 The Consent Decree outlined the work that needed to be done so CDP policies, practices and procedures comply with Constitutional law.

 A federal judge and appointed police monitor oversees the Consent Decree and ensures that the Cleveland Division of Police implements the specific reforms outlined in the Decree.
 Consent Decree status updates and case filings are listed in chronological order on our website.